yuvalmGS/gigaspaces-wiki-jekyll/xap97/securing-the-transport-layer-(using-ssl).markdown

 {% endhighlight %}

 As you can see, until now there is nothing special in the code -- it is the same code as if the SSL was not used.
-However, when you wish to run this code with SSL encryption, you should run it with the following system properties (both server and client), and have the [keystore](Securing the Transport Layer (using SSL)^keystore.ks) anywere in the classpath (both server and client).
+However, when you wish to run this code with SSL encryption, you should run it with the following system properties (both server and client), and have the [keystore](/download_files/keystore.ks) anywere in the classpath (both server and client).

 {% highlight java %}
 -Dcom.gs.lrmi.filter.factory=com.gigaspaces.lrmi.nio.filters.SSLFilterFactory